Balbridie

 Balbridie is the site of a Neolithic long house in Aberdeenshire, Scotland, situated on the south bank of the River Dee, east of Banchory.
 The site is one of the earliest known permanent Neolithic settlements in Scotland, dating from 3400 to 4000 BC.
-This is the largest Neolithic long house to be excavated in Britain.
-In a European context, Whittle said such large Neolithic timber houses are rare, citing Balbridie, a hall in Cambridgeshire, and Fengate as a small set of such finds.
+The structure is the largest Neolithic long house to be excavated in Britain.
+In a European context, Whittle notes that such large Neolithic timber houses are rare, citing Balbridie, a hall in Cambridgeshire, and Fengate as a small set of such finds.

 Neolithic features found in a later excavation at Dreghorn included post holes indicating a large rectangular structure comparable to Balbridie.

-In 2022, a study of nitrogen content ancient grain at the site by the University of Stavanger and Durham University published in the journal Antiquity revealed details of Neolithic farming techniques at the site suggesting that manure was not used in the area because of the quality of its soil.
+In 2022, a study of nitrogen content in ancient grain at the site by the University of Stavanger and Durham University published in the journal Antiquity revealed details of Neolithic farming techniques at the site, suggesting that manure was not used in the area because of the quality of its soil.